Contributed By Koutalidis Law Firm

-The aforementioned abridgment of the proceedings has been further enhanced by a reform of the procedure of challenging the acts of enforcement.
+The aforementioned abridgement of the proceedings has been further enhanced by a reform of the procedure of challenging the acts of enforcement.
 More specifically, in the event of an indirect enforcement, a challenge can be filed within 45 days starting from the date of the attachment; in the event of a direct enforcement, the challenge can be filed within 30 days since the service of the mandate/precept for enforcement on the debtor.

-Finally, with regard to the allocation of the costs incurred in the process of enforcing domestic judgments, the GCCP stipulates that the claimant shall pre-pay the costs for the enforcement of its claim, which eventually are to be covered by the debtor.
+Finally, as regard to the allocation of the costs incurred in the process of enforcing domestic judgments, the GCCP stipulates that the claimant shall pre-pay the costs for the enforcement of its claim, which eventually are to be covered by the debtor.
 More specifically, the claimant shall pay all the amounts necessary for the conduct of the enforcement proceedings (including, inter alia, the fees of the bailiff, the notary, the attorney, the stamp duties, the auction costs) and then recover the amount from the debtor.
 The recoverable amount is limited to the expenses deemed necessary for the conduct of the enforcement proceedings and does not extend to amounts incurred due to the claimant’s error(s), negligence or excessive diligence.

-As already been indicated above, the determination of another party’s asset position can be – at least, partly – accessed even prior to the initiation of court-proceedings through publicly available sources (such as the immovable property registry and the general commercial registry).
+As already been indicated above, the determination of another party’s asset position can be – at least, partly – accessed even prior to the initiation of court proceedings through publicly available sources (such as the immovable property registry and the general commercial registry).

 In the event, however, the claimant is successful in obtaining an enforceable judicial decision (or another executory title), it shall ultimately have access to private information concerning the defendant’s movable assets and claims towards third parties.
 The most commonly used method of asset identification used by creditors holding an executory title is directed towards the amounts held in bank accounts in the name of the defendant.

-With respect to the access to the defendant’s bank accounts for the enforcement of monetary claims, this can be achieved by means of servicing a garnishee order to any branch of the Greek credit institutions, in which the debtor may hold an account.
+With respect to access to the defendant’s bank accounts for the enforcement of monetary claims, this can be achieved by means of servicing a garnishee order to any branch of the Greek credit institutions, in which the debtor may hold an account.
 Following these remarks, it must be highlighted that during the last decade the frequency of use of this method of enforcement has increased considerably.
 This development is mainly attributed to the fact that the scope and rigidity of the credit institutions’ confidentiality duty has been revised by the legislator (through the insertion of Article 24 of Greek Law 2915/2001), thereby giving precedence to the claimant’s legitimate interest to enforce its claim.
 Thus, banking secrecy may no longer protect the debtor to the detriment of a claimant equipped with an executory title.
 The relatively small pool of credit institutions active in the Greek territory further facilitates the process.

-Finally, the GCPC contains express provisions in order to enable the creditor to satisfy an enforceable claim if the above methods fail.
-More specifically, if (i) the creditor’s enforceable claim is not fully satisfied or not likely to be fully satisfied through attachment procedures and (ii) the creditor has filed a relevant claim to the court, the debtor may be ordered to submit a list of its assets (including claims and immovable property which has been transferred to third parties up to five years prior to the filing of the claim for the submission of the list).
+Finally, the GCCP contains express provisions in order to enable the creditor to satisfy an enforceable claim if the above methods fail.
+More specifically, if (i) the creditor’s enforceable claim is not fully satisfied or not likely to be fully satisfied through attachment procedures, and (ii) the creditor has filed a relevant claim to the court, the debtor may be ordered to submit a list of its assets (including claims and immovable property which has been transferred to third parties up to five years prior to the filing of the claim for the submission of the list).
 The debtor shall also take an oath (oath of manifestation), verifying that the submitted list includes all of the aforementioned assets and that the debtor made every effort to identify all of its property.
-This procedure is considered as a 'quasi' means of enforcement.
+This procedure is considered as a "quasi" means of enforcement.

 As it has already been indicated herein above, the enforcement procedure is strictly regulated under the Greek civil procedural law.
 In conformity with this approach, any omission(s) and/or defect(s) linked to the enforcement procedure would typically lead to the declaration of the nullity of the procedural act, without a need to prove the incurring of any damage to the defendant thereof.
 This rigid perception regarding the adherence to procedural formalities is counterbalanced by the establishment of strict deadlines for the filing of such procedural objections, thereby ensuring that the protection of the debtor does not undermine the effectiveness of the enforcement procedure to the detriment of the creditor.